Climbing To Island Peak

 Climbing Duration of Island Peak

-The island’s peak climbing required a longer duration.
+Climbing the island's peak took longer.
 The minimum number of days for trekking is 13-14, and the climber must trek for about 5-6 hours daily.
-So, the longer trekking duration in a more extended hour also challenges Island peak climbing.
+So, the longer trekking duration in an extended hour also challenges the Island Peak climbing.

 Climbing guide

-For technical climbing like Island peak climbing and other climbing destinations, peak climbing Sherpas and guides are mandatory.
+For technical climbing, such as Island Peak and other climbing destinations, peak climbing Sherpas and guides are mandatory.
 You should hire a guide with experience climbing at a high altitude.
 A guide should be certified by mountaineering associations.
-A guide should be familiar with Island Peak’s routes and know about crevasse navigation and glacier walking.
-Most importantly, a climbing guide should always prepare for potential emergencies while climbing.
+A guide should be familiar with Island Peak's routes and know about crevasse navigation and glacier walking.
+Most importantly, a climbing guide should always be prepared for potential emergencies while climbing.

 Remember that a professional climbing guide with expertise in mountaineering and climbing techniques can help you complete your climbing with less difficulty.
-So, Island peak climbing requires a highly expert climbing guide.
-Boundless Adventure assures you to provide a highly qualified guide who serves as your backbone throughout the journey.
+So, Island Peak climbing requires a highly experienced climbing guide.
+Boundless Adventure assures you of a highly qualified guide who will serve as your backbone throughout the journey.

 Climbing equipment